Reinstatement To F-1 Status after a Violation

-3. Documents needed to USCIS for reinstatement application:
+3. Documents to submit to USCIS with your reinstatement application:

 - New I-20 marked for reinstatement

 - Paper form I-539 found at www.uscis.gov/i-539

 - Include the application fee and biometrics fee (personal check, cashier’s check, or money order) as described at www.uscis.gov/i-539

 - Attach the following scanned documents: